viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 Models are either:

-- Built-in to the RDK, and included when you [install `viam-server`](/installation/) or when you use one of the [Viam SDKs](/program/apis/)
+- Built-in to the RDK, and included when you [install `viam-server`](/installation/) or when you use one of the [Viam SDKs](/program/apis/).
-- Written by community users, and available from [the Viam Registry](https://app.viam.com/module).
+- Available for download from [the Viam Registry](https://app.viam.com/module), and are written by either Viam or community users.

+A model with the `viam` namespace is always Viam-provided.

 #### Built-in namespaces